kubesphere/website/content/en/docs/installing-on-linux/public-cloud/install-kubesphere-on-azure-vms.md

     - node000001
     - node000002
 ```
-For a complete configuration sample explanation, please see [this file](https://github.com/kubesphere/kubekey/blob/release-1.1/docs/config-example.md).
+For more information, see [this file](https://github.com/kubesphere/kubekey/blob/release-1.1/docs/config-example.md).

-### Configure the Load Balancer
+### Configure the load balancer

-In addition to the node information, you need to provide the load balancer information in the same yaml file.
-For the IP address, you can find it in *Azure -> KubeSphereVMRG -> PublicLB*.
-Assume the IP address and listening port of the **load balancer** are `40.81.5.xx` and `6443` respectively, and you can refer to the following example.
+In addition to node information, you need to configure your load balancer in the same YAML file.
+For the IP address, you can find it in **Azure > KubeSphereVMRG > PublicLB**.
+Assume the IP address and listening port of the load balancer are `40.81.5.xx` and `6443` respectively, and you can refer to the following example.

-#### The configuration example in config-sample.yaml

 ```yaml
 ## Public LB config example